Mara-faye/armia_drinks/README.md

 - ribbonSpeed: Text scroll speed for tablet ribbon text.
 Higher is slower

+- drinkDuration: How long the drink stays on the screen
+- attractDrinkDuration: How long the drink stays on the screen during Attract mode.
+Faster than the regular.

 Requires sending a OBS Raw websocket message to specify a username.
 This is to integrate Streamer.bot properly for handling Twitch Reward requests.
 `UserDrink` variable is not used at the moment in the visualization.